Fall 2021 Volume 62

 The Eighteenth Century: Theory and Interpretation fosters theoretical and interpretive research on all aspects of Western culture from 1660 to 1830.
 The editors take special interest in essays that apply innovative contemporary methodologies to the study of eighteenth-century literature, history, science, fine arts, and popular culture.
-Previously a triannual, in 2010 ECTI debuted as a quarterly journal.
+We are now using Scholastica for our online peer-review submission system.
+To submit an essay, log on to our administrative platform, at ECTI Submissions

 When Joel Weinsheimer and Jeff Smitten took over Studies in Burke and His Time in 1976 and rechristened the journal two years later as The Eighteenth Century: Theory and Interpretation, the new editors noted that "since its inception . . . the journal has continually expanded its scope, growing from a concentration on Burke and politics to its present multidisciplinary breadth."